HMS-Analytical-Software/GitAlchemist/README.md

 git repository is that you use `git clone tasks/task0` instead of `git clone https://...`

 > **Note**
-> Autogit itself is not required in the workshop nor do the participants need any knowledge about how Autogit works.
+> GitAlchemist itself is not required in the workshop nor do the participants need any knowledge about how GitAlchemist works.
 They just work with regular git commands and a file editor of their choice.

 Tasks for the participants could be: